 Deliver the Dream provides families living with an advanced illness, whether the illness involves a child or a parent, the chance to enjoy a 3-day retreat.

-Dream Foundation fulfills the wishes of adults with advanced illnesses.
+Dream Foundation fulfills the wishes of people age 18 and older with advanced illnesses.
 The foundation helps adults find peace and closure with the realization of a final wish.
-Dream Foundation grants requests to adults whose life expectancy is 9 months or less.
+Dream Foundation grants requests to adults whose life expectancy is 12 months or less.

 EpicExperience.org offers free week-long outdoor experiences to people age 18 or older who have been diagnosed with cancer.
-Experiences are based upon outdoor adventure activities such as whitewater kayaking and during the winter months snowshoeing and cross country skiing.
-Connections with other individuals who share a similar story will create a community that lasts long after their Epic Experience has ended.
+Experiences are based upon outdoor adventure activities such as whitewater kayaking, snowshoeing, and cross country skiing.
+Connections with other individuals who share a similar story create a community that lasts long after their Epic Experience has ended.

-Second Wind Dreams works to enhance the life of those living in elder care communities in the United States and Canada and grants wishes to those living in nursing, assisted living, and hospice facilities.
+Second Wind Dreams works to enhance the life of those living in elder care communities in the United States and Canada by granting wishes to those living in nursing, assisted living, and hospice facilities.

 United Special Sportsman Alliance specializes in providing children with disabilities or advanced illness and disabled veterans an outdoor adventure of their dreams.
 Trips include hunting, fishing, water sports, and other activities.

-Wish Upon a Wedding is a national nonprofit organization comprised of wedding and event professionals who volunteer their time, energy, expertise, and love to granting wedding ceremonies and vow renewal ceremonies to deserving couples so they may celebrate their love with their closest family and friends.
+Wish Upon a Wedding is a national nonprofit organization comprised of wedding and event professionals who volunteer their time, energy, expertise, and love to granting wedding ceremonies and vow renewal ceremonies to couples facing serious illness or life-altering health conditions so they may celebrate their love with their closest family and friends.